celestiaorg/docs/docs/developers/fuelmint.md

 Let's get started!

 :::caution
-This tutorial has only been tested on Ubuntu on an AMD machine.
+This tutorial has only been tested on Ubuntu LTS on an AMD machine.
 :::

 ## Installation